The Truth About Having a Bad Singing Voice

 Do you notice the difference?
 Singers garner more compliments for their actual instrument (their voices) than for their skills.
 But in truth, while the instrument is important, the musician is just as – if not more – important.

-The Instrument and the Musician
+Separate the Instrument from the Musician